|Command Cadre Toolkit - Home||Selecting an Ombudsman||Supporting the Ombudsman|

 COMDTINST 1750.4 (series) addresses the effectiveness of ombudsmen when treated as partners in disaster and emergency preparedness.
 Ombudsmen should be included in any command plans for disaster preparedness and in disaster preparedness exercises.
 Remember the ombudsman:

-The Ombudsmen is taught during training to deal with individual, command, and larger crisis response.
+Ombudsmen are taught during training to deal with individual, command, and larger crisis response.
 They are never to act independently without explicit guidance from the command and are never to assume the role of counselor.
 Instead, an ombudsman’s role during crises is to:

 By recognizing the signs of the following individual crisis situations,